maliMirkec/code-line-daily/src/html/about.md

 - [CMS to submit the line], or
 - [GitHub to create a new pull request].

-And don't forget to share and follow the project with the community!
+And don't forget to share and follow the project!
 Code Line Daily is available on [Twitter], [Facebook], and [IndieHackers].

 ---